artorias-greaves/greaves-vault/src/site/notes/Notebook/Research/Fingerprints of the Gods.md

 That there exists no known human cultural layers (or any human evidence for that matter) in these time periods *likely* points to the fact that humans did not inhabit these areas at these times.

 **Non-arguments.**
-Hancock has a habit of presenting
+Hancock has a habit of presenting a scenario in which the conclusion becomes 'this cannot be because I do not believe it to be so'.

 ## Postscript/Personal Conclusions
 Popular characters like Jimmy Corsetti and Dan Richards, alongside the alumni that fail to properly reckon with these facts, do a vast disservice to the broader perception of historians (professional and hobbyist alike) who are invested in the topics of prehistoric flooding, the ice age, and humanity's place in this tumultuous time by voicing unsubstantiated claims on platforms that fail to challenge them.
 Their engagement in these theses, while admirable on the surface, lays fertile ground for the compounding of conspiracy theories that have no basis in fact.

 > *"Goodness knows what has been lost to rising sea levels."* — Graham Hancock

-These are deeply interesting topics for me: Mankind's place in the ice age and before, warming and cooling periods, and the possibility of a flood (or floods) that might corelate to historical accounts (Genesis, Sumerian mythos, etc.).
+These are deeply interesting topics for me: Mankind's place in the ice age and before, warming and cooling periods, and the possibility of a flood (or floods) that might corelate to semi-historical accounts (Genesis, Sumerian mythos, etc.).
 The rise in prominence in these so-called *alternative historians* makes genuine research into these topics difficult at best; At worst, it opens the doors for being labeled conspiracist or unscientific, thus dissuading discussion.

 If these people were truly interested in forwarding human history, they would be focusing their physical, mental, and monetary efforts towards funding and researching current archaeological projects and restoring museums, not appearing on talk shows to bolster their own misguided agendas.
 The history of our species is interesting enough without the insertion of fantastical empires that are unprovable by design.